-Jeremy enjoys gaming (both board and electronic) and occasionally helps playtest new titles.
+Jeremy enjoys gaming (both board and electronic) and enjoys playtesting new releases.

 What is "Among Us"?

 An indie game that exploded in popularity, Among Us utilizes the traitor mechanic of board games like Mafia and Werewolf, but in video game format.
 Not only is this a great way to safely game during covid quarantine, it's fast, convenient, and unique.

 Innocent color-coded crewmates work together to complete tasks (automatically winning if all are finished), while the imposter masquerades as a crewmate while eliminating their shipmates and avoiding drawing suspicion.
 Among Us is free for mobile gamers, but doesn't offer much of a tutorial to help newbies adapt—how can you triumph in the depths of space?
 Here are five tips for both crewmates and imposters in Among Us!

 To keep defeated players engaged, deceased crewmates can silently complete tasks to contribute towards a team win; however, think carefully before performing "prover" tasks (ones with a visual component) as a ghost.
 You can't be seen or interact with survivors, so it's often best to leave allies the ability to ascertain someone's innocence; go far common tasks with no visual aspects that won't deplete your team's options.